Lemon Poppy Cookies

 I really liked that you could see the poppy seeds, they didn’t need to be all covered up!

-You can add more poppy seeds on top.
+You can add more poppy seeds on top of the icing if you like.

 The recipe is very easy and OMG so delicious!!!

-These look so pretty all piled high on a plater, perfect for any occasion or just for snacking!
+These look so pretty all piled high on a platter, perfect for any occasion or just for snacking!

 Lemon Poppy Sugar Cookies